LOKESHvarma06/Phishing-detection/README.md

 This project is a real-time cybersecurity tool designed to detect phishing websites using **Machine Learning**.
 It features a **Flask-based backend** for URL analysis and a **Chrome Extension frontend** to provide an immediate safety verdict while browsing.

-[Image of a sequence diagram showing a browser extension calling a Flask API for phishing prediction]

 ---